evert/evert.github.com/_posts/2013/2013-12-18-replacing-myopenid.md

 that's a bug yet to fix.

 Initially my website didnt have the `<html></html>` start and end tags.
-These tags become optional in HTML5, but almost every OpenID consumer (such as Stack Overflow) trips on that, as well as IndieAuth itself.
+These tags became optional in HTML5, but almost every OpenID consumer (such as Stack Overflow) trips on that, as well as IndieAuth itself.
 So I begrudgingly added them back.

 Scanning for providers also fails with 500 Internal Server Error from time to time.
+Refreshing and trying again helps.
+One providers are discovered, this infromation is retained though.. so you likely only run into this the first time.

 All of this together makes me feel that IndieAuth is still beta quality.
-The fact that the website comes off broken on Firefox on certain widts strongly underlines that.
+The fact that the website comes out broken on Firefox on certain widths strongly underlines that.

 But for now it solves my problem.
 Keeping control of my OpenID identity until